TEEN CURATORS PROGRAM

 Rolling Applications

-Learn how to put on an art exhibition as a Teen Curator at Stove Works this Spring!
+Learn how to create an art exhibition as a Teen Curator at Stove Works this Spring!
 Teenagers age 16-18 living in Hamilton County, Tennessee, are invited to apply.
 Teens will meet on Wednesdays from February 12th until the exhibit opens on Saturday, May 17th.

 To be eligible to participate in the Spring 2025 program, we must receive your application by Friday, January 17th (11:59 PM Eastern Time).
 Selected candidates will be notified by Wednesday, January 22nd so that they may confirm their spot by Wednesday, January 29th.
 Application link below.